 ADDING MORE BIRDS TO AN EXISTING FLOCK

-It didn’t take long for our girls to name those 7 little chicks, however they didn’t keep their original names, because as they got older and got some personality, their names had to fit.
+It didn’t take long for our girls to name those 7 little chicks.
+However, they didn’t keep their original names.
+Because, as they got older and got some personality, their names had to fit.

 It wasn’t until that Winter when the birds were all locked in their coop together, due to a heavy snow, that we got our first eggs from our chicks no longer.
 They were now all adults, it had taken around 6 months for the first eggs, and we were so excited.

 The following Spring we decided to increase our flock, but being uncertain about the nature of how and when hens go broody, we bought an incubator and started collecting eggs.
 Boy, did we go overboard.
-I think we had around 20 eggs on the likelihood that at least half would be cockerels, and we wouldn’t keep them, as I explain why in another post.
+I think we had around 20 eggs on the likelihood that at least half would be cockerels.
+And we wouldn’t keep them, as I explain why in another post.

-It takes 21 days for a fertilized egg to fully develop and hatch so we dated all of our eggs from the day we took them from the nesting boxes, and because we had such a small flock, my older daughter and I knew which chicken laid which egg.
+It takes 21 days for a fertilized egg to fully develop and hatch.
+So we dated all of our eggs from the day we took them from the nesting boxes.
+And because we had such a small flock, my older daughter and I knew which chicken laid which egg.

-By the time all was said and done we had 8 cockerels and 5 pullets, and we lost only 2; 1 egg never hatched, and 1 chick died either of stargazing, which is a Thiamine deficiency, or wry neck, which is also a vitamin deficiency, or it could be genetic.
+By the time all was said and done we had 8 cockerels and 5 pullets, and we lost only 2; 1 egg never hatched, and 1 chick died either of stargazing, which is a Thiamine deficiency, or wry neck, which is also a vitamin deficiency.
+Or it could be genetic.
 Either way it only lived a week no matter our efforts.

-We used the eggs from our coop, fertilized by our Cream Legbar, and yes, we took some eggs from each hen, but mostly we stuck with the Ameracaunas.
+We used the eggs from our coop, fertilized by our Cream Legbar.
+Yes, we took some eggs from each hen, but mostly we stuck with the Ameracaunas.
 Incubating and hatching our very own eggs and chicks was a good lesson.
 It taught us what to do and what not to do even though we had very minimal losses.
 We only took 2 eggs from our Sex-Link, and one of those chicks was the one we lost.
 We still have the other one that we named Oddball.
 She resembles a Barred Rock, however she has her dad’s huge comb.

 The reason the one Sex-Link hybrid didn’t live is simply part of the risk.
 I’ve read instances where many chicks were hatched from a similar pairing, Cream Legbar and Black Sex-Link, with one or two losses.
 It’s a risk that there will be genetic issues, though I didn’t really understand that going in.

-Only One Cannoli was our first chick to hatch and he was a cockerel like 7 of his brothers, although he was the only one who bonded with us the way he did, most likely because he was the first-hatched, so when he cheeped and peeped, we came immediately, and by the time the others were hatched they had each other.
+Only One Cannoli was our first chick to hatch and he was a cockerel like 7 of his brothers.
+Although, he was the only one who bonded with us the way he did, most likely because he was the first-hatched.
+So when he cheeped and peeped, we came immediately, and by the time the others were hatched they had each other.
 Only One Cannoli only had us for the first few hours of life.